-I am currently a visiting professor at Örebro University in Sweden in the Department of Humanities, Education and Social Sciences.
+I am currently a visiting researcher at Örebro University in Sweden in the Department of Humanities, Education and Social Sciences.
 I have a growing interest in the history of food advertising and packaging and have recently become a member of a European research group – FoodKom – that is exploring food communication from an interdisciplinary perspective.

 In September 2018, I completed my PhD in Language and Communication at Cardiff University.
 My doctoral research explored class and social mobility in Edwardian book inscriptions using a multimodal ethnohistorical framework.
 I am keen to develop this research further by creating a digital archive of Edwardian book inscriptions with adequate metadata that is available for researchers and the public, and to develop tools for viewing individual inscriptions or categories of inscription from a large corpus.